 When unsure, it is appropriate for a caregiver to repeat what a person with disabilities says for verification purposes.
 If necessary, a caregiver may request that the person communicates in a different manner (e.g., writing as opposed to speaking, etc.).

-Language/Communication encompasses much more than speech alone.
-Augmentative communication is another form of language that people with intellectual disabilities (like an autism spectrum disorder) can use to communicate what they want or need.
-Augmentative communication includes sign language, gestures and the use of pictures.
+Communication encompasses much more than speech alone.
+Augmentative communication is another form of language that people with intellectual disabilities can use to communicate what they want or need in a healthcare situation.
+Augmentative communication in care settings can include sign language, gestures, and the use of pictures.

 Caregivers can also communicate: